Planets in Astrology

 The planets are farther divided by their genders.
 While, the sun, Jupiter, and Mars are masculine; the moon and Venus are considered feminine, Mercury belonging again to both classes.

-) are malignant planets.
+Jupiter (fortuna major) and Venus (fortuna minor) are good planets; Saturn (infortuna major) and Mars (infortuna minor) are malignant planets.
 The sun, moon, and Mercury have a mixed character.

 Each of the planets known to antiquity, including sun and moon, ruled a day of the week; hence the names still used to designate the various days.
 Judicial astrology also took into consideration the position of the sun in the zodiac at the moment of birth; the signs of the zodiac also had a special astrological significance in respect to the weal and woe of the newborn, particularly his health.
 In medical astrology every sign of the zodiac ruled some special part of the body, for example: Aries, the Ram, the head: its diseases; Libra, the Balance, the intestines.
 Judicial astrology postulates the acceptance of the earth as the centre of the solar system.
 Natural astrology predicts the weather from the positions of the planets, especially the moon.
 Many of its theories are not to be rejected a priori, since the question of the moon’s meteorological influence still awaits a solution, which must depend upon the progress of human knowledge as to ether waves and cognate matters.
-Explanation

 The solar System consists of the Sun and other planets, which revolve around it.
 In total there are nine planets, which are generally considered for astronomical purposes.
 Now, scientists claim to locate the tenth planet, which is yet to be named.
 Sun is actually a star and has light of its own.
 All other planets get its light from the Sun.
 The planets forming part of the Solar System are Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune and Pluto.
 Some planets have their natural satellites, which revolves around it.
 In our case Moon is our satellite and it is the closest heavenly body from earth.
 Therefore, its influence on human beings is quite significant.
 Vedic astrology considers moon as the governor of mind and thus the inner being itself ‘Chadrama Manaso Jaatah’.
 This consideration gave rise to the practice of naming a child with corresponding Rashi or Moon sign.